Centre for Blue Governance

 The scale and importance of aquatic systems impacts biodiversity and ecosystem services and is critical to addressing crucial challenges in climate change, biodiversity loss, and safeguarding human health and well-being.
 However, despite the fundamental importance of these systems, there are large gaps in our conceptual knowledge and practice on how to best govern aquatic environments for the common good.
 New holistic solutions are urgently needed.

-Our four themes
+Our five themes

 Blue policies, planning and security

 - Coordination of aquatic economic sectors and inclusion of non-market services (ecological services)

 - SDG14 implementation

 - Port management

 - Oil spill prevention